Nights-Software/ns-docs/resources/nightShifts.md

 Are you not familiar with code?
 Then skip this section or take on the challenge!

 We have provided 2 open script files containing functions you can edit to your desire.
 Feel free to take a look.
+We have provided these functions open source and you are expected to edit them yourself if you like.
+Nights software does not provide specific support for custom framework integrations.
+But you can ofcourse ask us any question and we will try to see if our knowledge can help you.

 ## Exports